raynaldmuchammad/simple_project/README.md

 ---
-# title: Bookshelf Project
+# Bookshelf Project
-### description: A Flutter project for managing book collections or an e-library using BLoC and Feature-First Clean Architecture.
+### A Flutter project for managing book collections or an e-library using BLoC and Feature-First Clean Architecture.
-### tags: [flutter, bloc, clean-architecture, bookshelf, ffca]
+### flutter, bloc, clean-architecture, bookshelf, ffca
 ---

 # 📚 Bookshelf Project